Best Boutique Music Festivals 2022

 Jupiter Rising, 27 – 29 August

 How does one make a boutique festival even more atmospheric?
 Host it in a stately home.
 Jupiter Rising is Edinburgh’s newest boutique music and art festival spread over the August bank holiday weekend.
 Jupiter Artland, found just outside of Edinburgh, is a sculpture park full of grand art installations and sculptures.
 The line-up is varied and features some lesser-known artists which only adds to the unique, boutique-feel Jupiter Rising promises. jupiterrising.art

 Where to Stay?

 The Balmoral, Edinburgh, Rocco Forte’s historic Edinburgh landmark only 35 minutes by train to the festival.
 It was built in 1902 in impressive Scottish renaissance style as a railway hotel serving Waverley Station.
 Pronounced one of the great railway hotels, its iconic clock was set three minutes fast so that guests and locals wouldn’t miss their trains.
 It has turrets at its corners and a central courtyard, occupied by the dazzling glass-domed Palm Court.
 Exuding a timeless elegance, the bedrooms have been designed by Olga Polizzi, Director of Building & Design for Rocco Forte Hotels, with their castle view rooms framing some of the Scottish capital’s most famous vistas.
 The Balmoral’s two restaurants offer guests a choice of fine or brasserie dining.
 Number One, with its red lacquer walls and dove grey seating, offers a Michelin-starred menu celebrating Scottish produce.
-Brasserie Prince by Alain Roux meanwhile serves up a new alliance marrying the best of Scottish ingredients with French cooking.
+Brasserie Prince, headed up by Executive Chef Gary Robinson, serves up a new alliance marrying the best of Scottish ingredients with French cooking.
 The service throughout the hotel is faultless.
-Doubles from £245.
+Doubles from £180.

 You might also like...